Social Worker Resume Guide + Tips + Example

-- Communicated with various families each day and provided community resource guidance to clients to meet family needs for assistance.
+- Communicated with various families each day and provided community resource guides to clients to meet family needs for assistance.

 - Built solid and trusting rapport with children and families, fostering trust and communication to meet case needs.

-- Provided emotional support, intervention and care coordination for chronically ill patients.
+- Provided emotional support, intervention and care coordination for an average of 150 chronically ill patients per month.

 - Showed empathy towards family situations and offered assistance.

 - Mediated between family members to facilitate conflict resolution and build healthy family relationships.

 - Assisted a team of five social workers with wellness checks and home visits to supervise separated families.

 - Assisted social workers with investigating suspected cases of child abuse, neglect and exploitation.

 - Family services

 - Community resources